xrootms/Dockerize-Flask-App-With-Logging/README.md

 sudo systemctl start mysql

 sudo mysql -u root <<EOF
-CREATE USER IF NOT EXISTS 'admin'@'%' IDENTIFIED BY '@1111';
+CREATE USER IF NOT EXISTS 'apk'@'%' IDENTIFIED BY '@1111';
-GRANT ALL PRIVILEGES ON *.* TO 'admin'@'%';
+GRANT ALL PRIVILEGES ON *.* TO 'apk'@'%';
 FLUSH PRIVILEGES;

 CREATE DATABASE IF NOT EXISTS employee;
-USE srlemployee;
+USE employee;

-CREATE TABLE IF NOT EXISTS employeetb (
+CREATE TABLE IF NOT EXISTS employee (
     empid VARCHAR(20),
     fname VARCHAR(20),
     lname VARCHAR(20),